 Within six weeks of the surrender, Union forces repaired the Fort, and all shipping in and out of Savannah ceased.
 The loss of Savannah as a viable Confederate port crippled the Southern war effort.
 With the Fort securely under Union control, General David Hunter, commander of the Union garrison, issued General Order Number Seven, which stated that all slaves in Florida, Georgia, and South Carolina were now free.
 At this time, Fort Pulaski was made a final destination on the Underground Railroad as slaves throughout the area were freed upon arrival on Cockspur Island.
 Hundreds visited the island and resided in the fort’s old construction village.
 Many men would join together to form one of the first colored troops’ divisions and became members of the 1st and 3rd South Carolina Volunteers, which saw action late in the war.

-Following the war, the island and historic fort were again under the watch of the National Park Service.
+The National Park Service again monitored the island and historic fort after the war.
 The fort was listed on the National Register of Historic Places in 1966, and a museum opened in the 1980s.

-Today the island is beautifully maintained and open to visitors looking to explore pristine marshland, historic military engineering, and a diverse collection of native flora and fauna.
+Today, the island is beautifully maintained and open to visitors who want to explore pristine marshland, historic military engineering, and a diverse collection of native flora and fauna.

 More Information: